 Since it will be challenging for Mom to get away after the baby is born, you could consider planning a girls’ night with her friends before the baby arrives.
-This night doesn’t even have to involve going out — you could frame it as a sleepover instead!
-Get some of her favorite movies and snacks so she can relax and hang out with her girlfriends.
+This night doesn’t even have to involve going out.
+You could frame it as a sleepover instead!
+Get some of her favorite movies and snacks so she can relax and spend quality time with her friends.

 2. Baby Sprinkle

 Consider a baby sprinkle if the new mom doesn’t want a full-blown baby shower!
-This type of celebration is like a mini baby shower, except it’s more low-key and can be a great idea for moms who already have kids.
+This type of celebration is like a mini baby shower, but more low-key, and a great idea for moms who already have kids.
 You can still host similar baby shower food and baby shower games for the sprinkle.
 Just make it easy and fun!
 It can also have a reduced guest list to alleviate some of the pressure.

 3. Sip-and-See